ankit-pras/alexa-google-search/README.md

 5. On the Cofigure Triggers tab Click the dotted box and select "Alexa Skills Kit".
 Click Next
 6. Name the Lambda Function "google".
 7. Select the runtime as Node.js
-9. Select Code entry type as "Upload a .ZIP file" and then upload the Archive.zip file to the Lambd
+9. Select Code entry type as "Upload a .ZIP file" and then upload the Archive.zip file to Lambda.
+This may take a while depending on your connection speed.
 10. Keep the Handler as index.handler (this refers to the main js file in the zip).
 11. Create a basic execution role and click create (or Choose use an existing role if you have deployed skills previously and then select "lambda_basic_executuion" from the existing role dropdown ).
 12. Under Advanced settings change the Timeout to 10 seconds